 - Modelling Laboratory HPC facilities

-- Digital Printroom
+- IT support area and Digital Printroom

 - Lecture Theatres and Meeting Rooms